Introduction

 theme_bw()

-This will generate a point estimate of what we can call the reporting square,
+This will generate a point estimate of complete the reporting matrix.

 point_nowcast_matrix <- apply_delay(